-6. SIMULATION
+VI.
+SIMULATION

-In this section we provide simulation results to support our theoretical results in Sections 3 and 4, as well as the discussion on scaling the size of the space in Section 5.
-We here consider RWP and random walk model (RWM) with/without boundary.
-In any case, the speed of a node is chosen uniformly from 1 m/sec to 1.68 m/sec with a mean value of 1.34 m/sec [22], since this is known as the mean walking speed of human beings.
+In this section we provide simulation results to support our theoretical results in Sections III and IV, as well as the discussion on scaling the size of the space in Section V. We here consider RWP and random walk model (RWM) with/without boundary.
+In any case, the speed of a node is chosen uniformly from 1 m/sec to 1.68 m/sec with a mean value of 1.34 m/sec [34], since this is known as the mean walking speed of human beings.
 The transmission range is set to 50 meters, and we have square domain for all mobility models with finite boundary in our simulations.

 As mentioned before, the interaction between the timescale under discussion and the size of the boundary is essential in determining the tail behavior of the inter-meeting time.
-To see this interaction, we fix the simulation time period and change the size of the boundary using RWP and RWM (including both bounded and essentially unbounded domain cases) models to observe possibly different tail behaviors of the inter-meeting time.
+To see this interaction, we fix the simulation time period and change the size of the boundary using RWP and RWM (including both bounded and essentially unbounded domain cases) models to observe different tail behaviors of the inter-meeting time.

-Figure 4: CCDF of the inter-meeting time for RWP models under different sizes of the domain: "Pause" means an exponentially distributed pause time with a mean value of 3 minutes, and "No pause" means zero pause time.
+Fig. 6.
+CCDF of the inter-meeting time for RWP models under different sizes of the domain: "Pause" means an exponentially distributed pause time with a mean value of 3 minutes, and "No pause" means zero pause time.
 Figure is drawn on a semi-log scale.
-In any case, the slope increases for larger size of the domain.
+In any case, the slope increases for larger domain.

-Figure 4 shows the complementary distribution (CCDF) of the inter-meeting time $\mathbb{P}\{T_I > t\}$ on a semi-log scale for RWP models under varying sizes of the domain.
-We set the simulation period as 40 hours,8 and simulate zero pause time case ('no pause') as well as an exponentially distributed pause time with mean of 3 minutes ('pause').
-Note that no matter how large the boundary is, the intermeeting time always has an exponential tail, which is in good
+Figure 6 shows the complementary distribution (CCDF) of the inter-meeting time $\mathbb{P}\{T_I>t\}$ on a semi-log scale for RWP models under varying sizes of the domain.
+We set the simulation period as 40 hours, 14 and simulate zero pause time case ('no pause') as well as an exponentially distributed pause time with mean of 3 minutes ('pause').
+Note that no matter how large the boundary is, the inter-meeting time always has an exponential tail, which is in good agreement with our theoretical results in Proposition 1 and Theorem 1.
+Recall from Section V that in case of i.i.d. mobility models, the